 You can also explore every option available to you and analyze all the consequences of those choices for the most favorable divorce outcome.

-If during this process, you manage to uncover hidden assets, your family attorney will go to bat for you, hiring the necessary professionals, and putting years of knowledge and experience to good use on your behalf.
+If during this process, you manage to uncover hidden assets, your attorney will go to bat for you, hiring the necessary professionals, and putting years of knowledge and experience to good use on your behalf.

 Depending on the value of those assets, you could end up getting an even more favorable outcome than you first considered.